 A Residential Certificate remains effective until the Residential Certificate Holder has completely exercised his or her Certificate as described in Section II.
-D; provided, however, that Certificates that have not been fully exercised have the following time limitations:
+D; provided, however, that Certificates that have not been fully exercised shall be valid until the Successor Agency to the Redevelopment Agency of the City and County of San Francisco has completed and transferred to the City and County of San Francisco the last Agency-Assisted Housing Units authorized as an enforceable obligation under Redevelopment Dissolution Law, Cal.
+Health & Safety Code §§ 34170 et seq.